puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/defined_resource_types.md

 expired, run the `puppet access login --lifetime 1d` and use the credentials **learning** and **puppet** to generate a new access token.)

-    puppet job run --nodes pasture-app-small.puppet.vm
+    puppet job run --nodes pasture-app.beauvine.vm

-When the Puppet run completes, connect to `pasture-app-small.puppet.vm` as the user `bert`.
+When the Puppet run completes, connect to `pasture-app.beauvine.vm` as the user `bert`.

-    ssh bert@pasture-app-small.puppet.vm
+    ssh bert@pasture-app.beauvine.vm

 Once you've verified that the you can connect as this user, go ahead and disconnect.